secretflow/spu/examples/python/ml/flax_llama7b_split/README.md

     Q: What is the largest animal?
     A: The largest animal is the blue whale.
     Q: What is the smallest animal?
-    A: The smallest animal is the bacter generate  on SPU: 2556.2608857154846 seconds
+    A: The smallest animal is the bacterium. generate  on SPU: 2760.5035905838013 seconds
     ```